viviandotdev/ObsidianVault/30 Slipbox/Intimacy Questions.md

 1. Would you like to be **famous**?
 In what way?
 	1. No I would not like to be famous, I don't want to be famous, famous people lack privacy and are constantly being judged by people they don't know.
 I think it would be exhausting to be famous.
 I would prefer to live a normal life.
 I want to be able to do all the boring things without people following me.
 I also don't like attention so I don't think I would be happier if I was famous.
 2. Before making a **telephone** call, do you ever rehearse what you are going to say?
 Why?
 	1. So I think I used to think all about what I was going to say because I really cared about what other people thought of me, or I just wanted to appear normal, especially when I was interviewing for jobs I had a whole list of questions and answers that I went through to make sure I knew exactly what I was going to saw and have response for every scenario.
-Now i think I am more likely to just say whatever comes to mind.
+Now i think I am more likely to just say w
-	2.
 3. What would constitute a “**perfect**” day for you?
 4. When did you last **sing** to yourself?
 To someone else?
+	1. I sing to myself in the car some times.
+I am afraid to sing in front of other people.
+I think it is a form expression that I am not comfortable with.
 5. If you were able to live to the age of 90 and retain either the **mind or body** of a 30-year-old for the last 60 years of your life, which would you want?
+	1. This is really difficult, for now I would choose body, at the moment I like rock climbing so much and it really important to me to be able to maintain a body that will be able to rock climb for as long I am alive, but also my mind is also important to me as well.
+I want to be able to build and create something for others and I need my mind to do that.
 6. Do you have a secret hunch about how you will **die**?
+	1. Not really, I hope i just die of old age, I was to live as long as possible.
 7. For what in your life do you feel most **grateful**?
+	1. I am most grateful for
 8. If you could change anything about the way you were **raised**, what would it be?
 9. Take four minutes and tell your partner your **life story** in as much detail as possible.
 10. If you could wake up tomorrow having **gained any one quality or ability,** what would it be?